Nonparametric estimation of directional highest density regions: Real data analysis

 \begin{landscape} \end{landscape}

 Several cells in Table \ref{24tab} are represented in rose color.
-All of them corresponds to considerable large values of Hausdorff distances (larger than $1.8$) and they are used to analyze briefly the influence of each of the variables in the dataset.
+All of them corresponds to considerable large values of distances (larger than $1.00$) and they are used to analyze briefly the influence of each of the variables in the dataset.
 Under the same values of the rest of variables Talitrus saltator and Talorchestia brito present different behaviors.
-For instance, distances between sets 2 and 14 or 8 and 20 corresponds to this situation.
-Sets 8 and 20 can be compared using their repesentations in Table \ref{24tab} (top).
-Remark that set 8 has two connected components while set 20 only presents one.
-The importance of the sex variable for the specie Talitrus saltator can be also seen considering the Hausdorff distances of the sets 1 and 4 or 3 and 6.
-According to images in Table \ref{24tab}, all these sets present their largest modes in completely different directions.
+For instance, distances between sets 5 and 17 or 3 and 15 correspond to this situation.
+Sets 5 and 17 can be compared using their representations in Table \ref{24tab} (top).
+The importance of the sex variable for the specie Talitrus saltator can be also seen considering the Hausdorff distances of the sets 2 and 5, 3 and 6 or 18 and 15.
+According to images in Table \ref{24tab}, these sets present their largest modes in completely different directions.
 Note that the role of the variable month is clearly remarkable.
-The relatively high values of the distances between sets 2 and 8 and 11 and 5 for the specie Talitrus saltator also corresponds to the existence of modes in different directions.
-Finally, the importance of the moment of the day for the Talitrus saltator can be studied through the distances between sets 4 and 5 or 1 and 2. \\
+The relatively high values of the distances between sets 1 and 7 and 6 and 12 or 14 and 20 for the species Talitrus saltator and Talorchestia brito also corresponds to the existence of modes in different directions.
+Finally, the importance of the moment of the day for the Talitrus saltator can be studied through the distances between sets 4 and 5 or 4 and 6.
+Remark that set 4 has two connected components while set 5 only presents one.
 Finally, Figure \ref{violin} shows the violin plots for Hausdorff and Euclidean distances for the two species of sandhoppers.
-Note that the median of the Talitrus saltator is $0.3$, clearly bigger than the median of Talorchestia brito that is equal to $ 0.075$.
-This shows that Talitrus saltator present more differentiated orientations, depending on the time of day, period of year and sex, with respect to Talorchestia brito.
+Note that the median of the Talitrus saltator in Hausdorff (Euclidean) distance is $0.76$ ($0.23$), clearly bigger than the median of Talorchestia brito that is equal to $ 0.52$ ($0.14$).
+This shows that Talitrus saltator presents more differentiated orientations, depending on the time of day, period of year and sex, with respect to Talorchestia brito.
 Therefore, conclusions in \cite{scapini2002} are corroborated from this perspective.